Art Parkinson: Career

 Parkinson played the role of 'Young Kenneth' in the movie Freakdog.
 He also appeared in the Irish horror film Dark Touch.
 In July 2014, Parkinson was cast in the 2014 American dark fantasy epic action Dracula Untold directed by Gary Shore.
-On 6 October 2014, Parkinson confirmed that his character and Natalia Tena's character Osha would not be returning for the fifth season of Game of Thrones.
 Parkinson also starred in the Hollywood movie San Andreas (2015) as Ollie, a ten-year-old boy caught up in a massive earthquake in California.